Tiger ... our that's more like it cat

 What is pet sitting?

 A: Pet sitting is a terrific service for you and your pets.
 Our trained pet sitter comes to your home to visit your pet(s) one or more times per day while you are away or vacationing.
 We spend at least 30 minutes on site giving love and attention, feeding, replenishing water, exercising your pet(s) and looking after your home.
-We are also offer services for those who are unable to walk or exercise pets, clean litter boxes, care for plants and similar tasks due to illness, injury, hospitalization, etc.
+We are also offer services for those who are unable to clean litter boxes, care for plants and similar tasks due to illness, injury, hospitalization, etc.

 Can my pets come to your home?